Local Node Differential Privacy: Introduction

 [1]{ \hypertarget{fn:#1}{} \hyperlink{fntext:#1}{\textsuperscript{#1}} }

 [2]{

 \hypertarget{fntext:#1}{\textsuperscript{#1}}\,#2 }

 \paragraph{Central-level accuracy in a local model.} A notable feature of our algorithmic framework is that, for some natural problems, our additive error under \LNDP is nearly the same as the error required for solving these problems under \emph{central} node DP.
-For clique-size estimation, we get the same $\frac 1\eps$ dependence as central-model algorithms, and for estimating the parameter $p$ in $G(n,p)$, we recover the $\frac 1n$ behavior (up to a $\log n$ factor) when $\eps$ is constant.
-In contrast, for edge counting in $D$-bounded graphs, we see a central–local gap: our \LNDP algorithm has error $O\bigl((D\sqrt{n}+n)\smallepsdel\bigr)$, and our lower bound shows this is optimal for \LNDP in the sparse regime $D=O(\sqrt{n})$, whereas in the central model the error is $\Theta(D/\varepsilon)$.
-This illustrates both sides of \LNDP: for some graph problems we can match central-model accuracy despite working locally, while for others the stronger local privacy requirement provably forces larger error.
+For estimating the parameter $p$ in $G(n,p)$, we recover the same $\frac{1}{n}$ behavior as for estimation without any privacy requirement, i.e., statistical error, up to a $\polylog(n)$ factor when $p$ and $\eps$ are constant and $\delta=1/\poly(n)$.
+For clique-size estimation, we match the central model's $\frac{1}{\eps}$ dependence.
+Matching the central model in this style is impossible for the standard (tabular) local model.\footnote{ To see why, note that \textit{amplification by shuffling} \cite{CheuSUZZ19,ErlingssonFMRTT19,FeldmanMT21}, which states that shuffling the outputs of an $(\eps_0, \del_0)$-LDP algorithm yields an $(\eps_0/\sqrt{n}, n \del_0)$-DP algorithm in the central model, shows that any problem on tabular data (invariant under relabeling of the individuals) with $\Omega(\frac 1\eps)$ error in the central model must have $\Omega({\frac {\sqrt n}\eps})$ error in LDP.
+Our clique size result, in particular, rules out an analogous shuffling result for $\LNDP$. }

+\paragraph{Impossibility and separation from the central model.} We complement our algorithms with lower bounds that apply even to \emph{interactive} LNDP algorithms with a constant number of rounds.